apache/flink/docs/dev/table/modules.md

 To use custom modules in SQL CLI, users should develop both a module and its corresponding module factory by implementing the `ModuleFactory` interface.

-Module factory defines a set of properties for configuring the module when the SQL CLI bootstraps.
+A module factory defines a set of properties for configuring the module when the SQL CLI bootstraps.
-The set of properties will be passed to a discovery service where the service tries to match the properties to a `ModuleFactory` and initiate a corresponding module instance.
+Properties are passed to a discovery service where the service tries to match the properties to a `ModuleFactory` and instantiate a corresponding module instance.

 ## Namespace and Resolution Order

-Objects provided by modules are taken as part of Flink's system (built-in) objects, thus they don't have any namespaces.
+Objects provided by modules are considered part of Flink's system (built-in) objects; thus, they don't have any namespaces.

-The order to load modules matter for resolution purpose.
-When there are two objects of the same name residing in two modules, Flink always resolve the object reference to the one in the 1st loaded module.
+When there are two objects of the same name residing in two modules, Flink always resolves the object reference to the one in the 1st loaded module.

 ## Module API